drotek/Doc-RTK/base/chose.md

   <img src="./images/xxl3D.png?raw=true" alt="XXL Base RTK"/>
 </p>

 The key features for the base application of the XXL RTK module are it's [Tallysman TW3740](http://www.tallysman.com/index.php/gnss/products/antennas-gpsbeidougalileoglonass/tw3740-tw3742/) **active** antenna, a pair of **rechargeable batteries** included in the case that allow the module to be autonomous and **independant of external power sources**, and a **screw hole** underneath the case to allow it's user to mount it on a tripod and make sure the module is stable and not moving.
-It's weight because of the antenna and the batteries would easily prevent you from using it as rover, for one would not want to add weight onto his vehicle.
+It's weight because of the antenna and the batteries would easily prevent you from using it as rover, but as a base, weight means a **more stable** and wind-resistant module.